paulrouget/servo-embedding-api/README.md

 The Rust traits are closer to final API.

+This API tries to delegate as much as possible to the embedder.
+For example, the way events propagate from the native window to the pipeline is all controlled by the embedder.

 # Overview

 The embedder provides a `Drawable` object, which gives access to the GL context.